stevenson-eng/CZ3003/README.md

 8. git pull origin YOUR_FEATURE (do this before pushing if your team is working on the same branch)

 9. deleteing branches remotely and locally, click [here](https://stackoverflow.com/questions/2003505/how-do-i-delete-a-git-branch-locally-and-remotely)

+# Resolving merge conflicts
+1. PRs shouldn't be reviewed when FF merge isn't possible

+2. git checkout main && git pull (sync your local main with remote main)

+3. git checkout YOUR_FEATURE && git rebase -i main (rebase your changes against PROD)

+4. !DANGEROUS - <ENSURE YOU ARE ON YOUR BRANCH - `git branch`> git push -f (to apply your commits AFTER all of master's commits)